The Base Sympathiser Raises Concerns Over Dumsor, Claims Akosombo Incident Was Politically Motivated

 Source: UGC

-She stressed that Ghana does not belong to any political party, including the New Patriotic Party (NPP) or the National Democratic Congress (NDC), but rather to all citizens.
+She further stressed that Ghana does not belong to any political party, including the New Patriotic Party (NPP) or the National Democratic Congress (NDC), but rather to all citizens.

 According to her, any destruction or disruption of national infrastructure ultimately affects everyone, regardless of political affiliation.